 CPME 935a

-GUIDELINES FOR THE CONDUCT OF APPEALS BY COLLEGES OF PODIATRIC MEDICINE*
+GUIDELINES FOR THE CONDUCT OF APPEALS AND ARBITRATION BY COLLEGES OF PODIATRIC MEDICINE*

 Council on Podiatric Medical Education

-October 2020
+Proposed Edits for Adoption Following Comment Period

 * This document pertains to Colleges of Podiatric Medicine.
 For matters related to adverse actions pertaining to residency programs, fellowship programs, providers of continuing education, and specialty boards, please refer to document CPME 935b.

-The information appearing in this document is intended to instruct the Council on Podiatric Medical Education (hereinafter referred to as Council or CPME), its staff, and appellants in the conduct of appeals related to adverse actions pertaining to colleges of podiatric medicine (hereinafter referred to as institution).
-Although the Council makes every effort to strictly adhere to the procedures and their associated timelines as identified in these guidelines, circumstances, and factors beyond the control of the Council may alter the appeal process to the extent that these guidelines may need to be adjusted to complete the appeal.
-Irrespective of any adjustments made, the Council is committed to ensuring that the appeal process is conducted in an objective and fair manner.
+The information appearing in this document is intended to instruct the Council on Podiatric Medical Education (hereinafter referred to as “Council” or “CPME”), its staff, and institutions in the conduct of appeals and arbitration proceedings related to adverse actions pertaining to colleges of podiatric medicine (hereinafter referred to as “institution”).
+Although the Council makes every effort to strictly adhere to the procedures and their associated timelines as identified in these guidelines, circumstances, and factors beyond the control of the Council may necessitate altering the appeal and/or arbitration processes to ensure a fair and equitable proceeding.
+Irrespective of any adjustments made, the Council is committed to ensuring that appeal and arbitration proceedings are conducted in an objective and fair manner.

+APPEALS

 1. Appeal Process: Overview

-When an adverse action is determined by the Council and if the adverse action has been sustained following a request by the institution for reconsideration, the institution is provided an opportunity to appeal the decision to the Ad Hoc Appeals Committee (hereinafter referred to as Committee).
-(Procedures for reconsideration of adverse actions are specified in CPME 130, Procedures for Accrediting Colleges of Podiatric Medicine.)
-To be eligible to appeal an adverse action, the institution must first utilize the reconsideration process.
+When an adverse action is determined by the Council and if the adverse action has been sustained following a request by the institution for procedural reconsideration, if applicable, the institution is provided an opportunity to appeal the decision to the Ad Hoc Appeals Committee (hereinafter referred to as Committee).
+(Procedures for procedural reconsideration of adverse actions are specified in CPME 130, Procedures for Accrediting Colleges of Podiatric Medicine.)

 The purpose of an appeal is to determine whether established standards, requirements, and procedures were applied properly as related to the adverse action and whether that action was supported by substantial evidence.
 The Committee is empowered to review substantive matters based upon information that was reasonably available to the evaluating team, committee, or Council at the time of the evaluation leading to the adverse action under review.
 The Committee also is empowered to determine whether CPME procedures were appropriately followed.
 The purpose of an appeal is not to re-evaluate the institution.